-Council's Municipal Emergency Management Plan guides us in how to prevent, respond to and recover from emergencies within the Shire.
+Council's Municipal Emergency Management Plan 2014 (PDF 4.5MB) guides us in how to prevent, respond to and recover from emergencies within Bass Coast.
+It maps out how we, as a community, can respond to and recover from disasters.

 Council plays an important coordinating role in an emergency.